AZ-400: Designing and Implementing Microsoft DevOps Solutions

 CleanTargetFolder: true

-Overwrite: true
+OverWrite: true

-del "$(Build.Repository.LocalPath)\releasenotes_$(Build.BuildId).md"
+- script: del "$(Build.Repository.LocalPath)\releasenotes_$(Build.BuildId).md"

-displayName: 'Delete Original Release Notes File'
+displayName: 'Delete Temporary Release Notes File'

 - task: CmdLine@2

-displayName: 'Commit Release Notes to Wiki Folder'
+displayName: 'Commit Release Notes to Wiki'

 inputs: